pareshbadgujar2000/British_Airway_virtual_internship/README.md

 Task 2
-creating a classification model to predict customer buying behaviour preparing a powerpoint representation to highlight our insights and analysis
+creating a classification model to predict customer buying behaviour preparing a powerpoint presentation to highlight our insights and analysis